 - Lost wages: If you are unable to work because of the injuries you suffered on the job, you may be entitled to lost wages.
 Under the workers' compensation program, you get about 2/3 of your weekly pay.

 - Future lost wages: If your injuries are long-term or permanent, you may be entitled to lost wages for the amount of time you are unable to work.
 If you are able to go back to work but cannot work in the same job and must take a lower-paying job, you may be entitled to partial lost wages for the difference in your income.

 - Medical costs: Any medical costs, including prescriptions, that are directly related to the injuries you suffered at the workplace may be reimbursed.

-- Property reimbursement: If any of your personal property was damaged in the incident that caused your injuries you may be eligible to receive compensation for repairs or for replacement.
+- Property reimbursement: If any of your personal property was damaged in the incident that caused your injuries, you may be eligible to receive compensation for repairs or replacement.

-Non-economic damages are those that do not have a readily quantifiable “price” set for them, and include:
+Non-economic damages are those that do not have a readily quantifiable “price” and include:

 - Pain and suffering: You may be entitled to compensation for pain and suffering if the pain from your injuries is long-term or permanent.